luix09/barrel/barrel_generator/README.md

 ## License

-Flutter Flavorizr is available under the MIT license.
+Barrel is available under the MIT license.
 See the LICENSE file for more info.